zachchong/tp/docs/UserGuide.md

 <details class="caution" open>
   <summary>⚠️ NOTE: Please carefully go through the table below! </summary>
   <div class="caution-body">
-    The table below will detail the acceptable format of each parameter and it applies to all command types.
+    The table below will detail the acceptable format of each parameter, which applies to all command types.
   </div>
 </details>